What is fiat money?

 Around the year 1000, the Yuan and Ming dynasties in China used paper money.
 Traders had to carry precious metals when trading and found it inconvenient.
 The government issued bills of exchange that traders could buy for precious metals to facilitate trade.

-In the time of Dzhenghis Khan, paper money was used as official means of payment among the Mongols.
+In the time of Dzhenghis Khan, paper money was used as official currency among the Mongols.

 The wealth of the Knights Templar